Last Updated on December 16, 2019 by Inspire Malibu

 Responsible Marijuana Marketing

-Clearly some populations are more vulnerable as it relates to easily accessible cannabis.
+Clearly, some populations are more vulnerable as it relates to easily accessible cannabis.

 For instance, corporations that advertise new pot products should – like tobacco companies are required – avoid marketing to minors.

-People struggling with, or in recovery from drug and alcohol addiction, are another demographic that will no doubt, need to find ways to avoid triggers that lead to a marijuana misuse relapse.
+People struggling with or in recovery from drug and alcohol addiction are another demographic that will no doubt, need to find ways to avoid triggers that lead to a marijuana misuse relapse.

-It seems unlikely that companies like Heineken or Molson Coors or any other beverage juggernauts getting into the marijuana game are going to slow down production of pot-infused products.
+It seems unlikely that companies like Heineken or Molson Coors or any other beverage juggernauts getting into the marijuana game are going to slow down the production of pot-infused products.

 Perhaps if the federal government ever comes around to legalizing recreational marijuana on a national level, it can mandate that corporations must do more than just try to promote their products responsibly.